symbaglobal/mifos-web-app/docs/coding-guides/html.md

 ## Enforcement

-Coding rules enforcement and basic sanity checks are done in this project by [HTMLHint](http://htmlhint.com).
+Coding rules enforcement and basic sanity checks are done in this project by [Angular ESLint](https://github.com/angular-eslint/angular-eslint).